marcellogalhardo/marcellogalhardo.dev/content/posts/2023/namespace-for-extension-functions.md

 ---

 If you find yourself creating extensions that should be limited in access, consider creating a namespace object for them.
+That will help your project with organization and readability.

+# Credits

+Thanks to [Jacob Rein](https://twitter.com/deathssouls) proofread review! 🔍

 > ℹ️ To stay up to date with my writing, follow me on [Twitter](https://twitter.com/marcellogalhard) or [Mastodon](http://androiddev.social/@mg).
 If you have any questions or I missed something, feel free to reach out to me! ℹ️